MecGlandorff/Forest-Fires/README.md

-To format your README with proper headers and styling, use Markdown syntax.
-Here's your content with large headers, subheaders, and proper formatting:

-markdown
-Copy code
 # Forest Fire Prediction with SVC
 A simple project predicting forest fires using Support Vector Classifier (SVC) and meteorological data.
 Forest fires suck.
 This project uses machine learning to classify whether a fire will occur based on environmental factors like temperature, humidity, wind, and rainfall.